Eidsvoll Verk Station: Service

 The Oslo Commuter Rail, operated by Vy, serves Eidsvoll Verk twice per hour with lines L12 Eidsvoll - Oslo S - Drammen - Kongsberg, and R11 Eidsvoll - Oslo S - Larvik/Skien.
 The service has only one northbound station, Eidsvoll, 5 minutes away.
 Travel time to Oslo Airport is 5 minutes, and to Oslo Central Station, 30 minutes.
 The public transport authority Ruter operates bus services to the station, including a correspondence from Eidsvoll Verk via the station to Dal.
 There is also a taxi stand at the station.

 Facilities

 The station is designed in the same style as the rest of the Gardermoen Line and the Airport Express Train.
 The station consists of two side platforms lowered 7.5 m in the terrain.
 The walls are covered in ramps and stairs to liven up the concrete walls with metal detailing.
 Above the station is a walkway built in wood; its curved shape was designed to fit in with the hilly landscape.
 On the west side is a bus stop, on the east side is a park and ride facility.

-The station is unmanned and without a station building, but the platforms have sheds and ticket machines.
+The station is unstaffed and without a station building, but the platforms have sheds and ticket machines.
 It is located south of Eidsvoll Station and north of Oslo Airport Station on the Gardermoen Line, 63 km from Oslo Central Station.